AlonShuster1/Job_Bot/README.md

 |       Title       | Location | Date Posted |        Link         |
 |-------------------|----------|-------------|---------------------|
 | Backend Developer | Tel Aviv |   07.04.25  | www...              |

+This project was created strictly for educational and demonstration purposes.

+I am not affiliated with any of the websites referenced or interacted with in this project.
+The code is intended to showcase web automation concepts using Selenium, and should not be used for unethical or excessive scraping, especially practices that may impact website performance or violate terms of service.

+I take no responsibility for how others choose to use this code.
+Any consequences resulting from the misuse of this project are solely the responsibility of the user.
+Please use it responsibly and legally.